 Like experiments, many metrics use a context kind of user as their randomization unit, but can also use other kinds depending on what the metric is measuring.
 To learn more, read Creating and managing metrics.

-5. Check the Available for experiments and guarded rollouts checkbox.
+6. Check or uncheck the Available for experiments and guarded rollouts checkbox.

-6. (Optional) Check the Set as the default for experiments and guarded rollouts checkbox if you want new experiments to default to this context kind as the randomization unit.
+7. (Optional) Check the Set as the default for experiments checkbox if you want new experiments to default to this context kind as the randomization unit.

 Randomization units and multi-contexts